AndrewMbugua/Sahara/README.md

 **Adding an entry to LILO**
-Not that i know what this is as of this writing LOL but lets continue
+Not that I know what this is as of this writing LOL but lets continue

 Add the following
 lines to lilo.conf: